-The prevalence of kyphosis is 2.8 percent, a little less than three percent in the population.
+The prevalence of kyphosis is 2.8%, a little less than 3% in the population.
 The male to female ratio is 2:1, so it is seen twice as often in males when compared to females.
 It can cause deformity and pain.